 So just for perspective on what “six mega-corporations” means, here’s a synopsis of what’s happened with our radio stations, which, as you know, are all kinds of fucking blah anymore:

-So now all the “liberal media” networks are hopped up on manipulating their viewers with the same inflammatory sort of methods, namely a lot of blame-someone-else-ing and fear tactics.
+So now all the “liberal media” networks are hopped up on manipulating their viewers with the same inflammatory methods— namely a lot of blame-someone-else-ing and fear porn.

-For example, we have the highly educated and (supposedly) progressive Rachel Maddow on MSNBC, who has developed, like a hideous rash, a full-on obsession with war-goading both the president and Russia.
+For example, we have the highly educated and supposedly progressive Rachel Maddow on MSNBC, who has developed—like a hideous rash—a full-on obsession with war-goading both the president and Russia.
 I mean, she appears to really want a war with Russia, like it’ll be fun or something!

 Since when are liberals all-in for war?

 That’s why it’s become increasingly important for you and me and everyone with a working brain to stop falling for the corporate media’s bullshit propaganda and fear-fueled agenda, no matter how slick and professional the package.